Giveth/giveth-docs/whatisgiveth/introCommunity.md

 If you have any question or are interested to contribute, feel free to reach out in the Discord server or [Telegram chat](https://t.me/Givethio).

 ## Goals
-* Provide resources, education and support for community members focusing on blockchain4good & boosting the Ethereum/blockchain ecosystem.
+* **Grow the Blockchain4good Initiative:** Provide resources, education and support for community members focusing on blockchain4good & boosting the Ethereum/blockchain ecosystem.
-* Create a safe space for community members to communicate their passion projects, then recruit help or guidance from peers.
+* **Build Community around For-Good Projects:** Create a safe space for community members to communicate their passion projects, then recruit help or guidance from peers.
-* Oversee anything beyond basic DApp development in the Giveth Galaxy.
+* **Create a Network of Partners:** Oversee anything beyond basic DApp development in the Giveth Galaxy.